art-from-the-machine/Mantella/docs/pages/installation.md

 <details>
 <summary><b>OpenAI</b></summary>

 Copy your OpenAI secret API key (see [here](https://help.openai.com/en/articles/4936850-where-do-i-find-my-secret-api-key) if you need help finding it (you will need to set up an account if you haven't already)) and paste into `MantellaSoftware/GPT_SECRET_KEY.txt`.
 Do not share this key with anyone.
 Note that you will need to set up your payment details for the API to work.
+Once completed, in MantellaSoftware/config.ini set the `model` value to an OpenAI model (eg `gpt-4o`, `gpt-4o-mini`).
 </details>
 <br>